Who is the Baltimore Video Collective?

 I want to start borrowing items from Beyond Video ASAP!

 Awesome!
 During COVID we ask that you establish your membership remotely, in advance.
-Please feel free to read over, fill out, and sign this membership form and then email us at baltimorevideocollective “at” gmail to schedule a 5-10 minute call to get your membership established.
+Please feel free to read over, fill out, and sign this membership form, then make your first support donation.

 What sort of movies rent the most at Beyond Video!